Watt-s-next/watt-s-next.github.io/_posts/2023-01-14-our-core-values.md

 ---
-title: What is our core values?
+title: What are our core values?
 layout: post
 post-image: /assets/images/forest.jpeg
 description: We believe in our core values and implementing everyday through our products and services for individuals and businesses